kuzutsu/tsuzuku/README.md

 ![](https://raw.githubusercontent.com/kuzutsu/tsuzuku/master/preview.png)

-Search providers are MyAnimeList (high priority) and Kitsu
+It uses the [anime-offline-database](https://github.com/manami-project/anime-offline-database) (to minimize duplicates, it will only use titles from MyAnimeList or Kitsu) and [Tabulator](https://github.com/olifolkerd/tabulator).
 * If title is in MyAnimeList but not in Kitsu, this will be listed and MyAnimeList icon will be shown
 * If title is in Kitsu but not in MyAnimeList, this will be listed and Kitsu icon will be shown
 * If title is in MyAnimeList and same title is in Kitsu, only one title will be listed and MyAnimeList icon will be shown